reportportal/docs/src/md/src/DevGuides/async-reporting.md

 So using that approach client is not blocked and don't wait until server process request.

 ### Simple scheme of interactions between RabbitMq and API
-Simple scheme of interactions between RabbitMq and API

 * Step 1
 `API` receives HTTP request from `client`. `Controller` checks permissions and throws request to `producer`
 * Step 2